LBNL-UCB-STI/beam/docs/users.rst

 This section describes calibrating BEAM simulation outputs to achieve real-world targets (e.g., volumetric traffic counts, mode splits, transit boarding/alighting, etc.).
-A large number of parameters affect simulation behavior in complex ways such that grid-search tuning methods would be extremely time-consuming.
+A large number of parameters affect simulation behavior in complex ways such that grid-search tuning methods would be extremely queueStartTime-consuming.
 Instead, BEAM uses SigOpt_, which uses Bayesian optimization to rapidly tune scenarios as well as analyze the sensitivity of target metrics to parameters.